mage2tv/magento-cache-clean/readme.md

 There also are hotkeys to clean the static assets in the `A`dminhtml or the `F`rontend area or `I`ntegration test sandboxes or clean the `G`enerated code directory.

+## Clearing cache on production after deploy

+The `--file-list <file>` argument is intended to be used to flush affected caches after deployment.
+List the names of all changed files separated by a newline in the specified file.
+Use the `--keep-generated` switch if you want files in `generated/code` to remain even if the PHP source files changed.

 ### Prerequisites: